Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 Then you can either wash it away at the end of the day, or keep it there until the next bout of rain washes it away naturally.

-Make a tiny rock garden
+6. Make a rock garden

 Kids love rocks.
 The endless sizes, shapes, colours and textures, from craggy flint to smooth pebbles.
 So help them to collect rocks of all shapes and sizes in a bucket, and then lay them out, sorting according to size.